mingus-sessions/nsmls/README.md

 See nsmls -h for other options.

-Developers that have NSM support in their application, should provide a xdg *.desktop file with the key 'X-NSM_Exec' in it, to be detected by nsmls.
+Developers that have NSM support in their application, should provide a xdg *.desktop file with the key 'X-NSM-Exec' in it, to be detected by nsmls.
 Please ask them to include it.
+Examples can be found in the desktop files in applications like Carla.
 You can include your specif user settings in src/config/config.def.py.

 See CUSTOMIZATION.md for customizing nsmls.